3obby/humanHash/readme.md

 - Add more shape types and patterns
 - Implement color schemes or palettes
 - Allow for custom output sizes
-- Create a web interface for easier use
+- Optimize performance for larger images or more complex patterns
+- Add options for downloading generated images

 Feel free to contribute to this project by submitting pull requests or opening issues for bugs and feature requests.